sevignator/understanding-node/README.md

 # Understanding Node.js: Core Concepts

-This repository stores all of the code written while taking the UNCC course taught by Joseph Heidari on Udemy.
+This repository stores my code for the *Understanding Node.js: Core Concepts* course, taught by Joseph Heidari on Udemy.